Z-siteA Companion to the Works of Louis Zukofsky

 The Journal of Creative Behavior (Buffalo, NY).
 Ed.
 David Posner.

 King Ida’s Watch Chain (Newcastle-upon-Tyne, England).
 Ed.
 Tom Pickard (1 issue on Basil Bunting).
 The full title of this issue reads King Ida’s Watch Chain: A Moving Anthology (Quarterly).
-Link One: Basil Bunting Issue and with a design by Richard Hamilton that consisted of 16 separate items of various sizes in a manila envelope by and about Bunting.
+Link One: Basil Bunting Issue and with a design by Richard Hamilton that consists of 16 separate items of various sizes in a manila envelope by and about Bunting.
 This was published by Tom and Connie Pickard’s famous Morden Tower poetry bookstore/center in Newcastle.
-For contents see here.
+Bunting personally solicited contributions from LZ for Pickard in a letter dated 13 June 1964 (HRC 12.6).

 The Lavender (City College, NYC).
 1923-1926.
-Student publication, one of whose editors was Henry Zolinsky.
+Student publication; at the time LZ published in it, his high school classmate and friend Henry Zolinsky was one of the editors.
 The title refers to the school colors of CCNY.

 Les Presses Modernes (Paris).